storj/storj/docs/design/storagenode-graceful-exit.md

   - Add GetExitedNodeIds method to overlaycache.
 Returns node IDs where `exit_initiated_at` is not null and `exit_completed_at` is not null.
 - Create GracefulExit endpoint
   - Endpoints should be secured using the peer Identity provided in context
-  - Initiates the exit by setting `nodes.exit_initiated` to current time
+  - Initiates the exit by setting `nodes.exit_initiated_at` to current time
   - ```
 	service GracefulExit {
 		rpc InitiateExit(InitiateExitRequest) returns (InitiateExitResponse) {}